costaricaincomeproperty.com

 I want a premium asset with minimal operational hassle

-Papagayo Peninsula or a Tamarindo condotel (like Mono Luxe Villas).
+Papagayo Peninsula or a Tamarindo condotel.
 Built-in management, brand infrastructure, and curated guest experiences.
 You're paying for operational simplicity and institutional-quality management.
 The trade-off is higher entry cost and potentially lower cash-on-cash returns.

 I want a value play — buy the dip